scalacenter/sbt-dependency-submission/README.md

 Overrides the `ref` attribute in the generated JSON file before submission.

+#### - `manifest-override` (optional)

+Overrides the `source_location` attribute of each `file` object in the manifest entries of the JSON file before submission.
+This does not affect which `build.sbt` file is actually processed - that can be controlled by the `working-directory` input.

 #### - `token` (optional)

 GitHub Personal Access Token (PAT).
 Defaults to PAT provided by Action runner.